-LEVEL: High School (HS) DIVISION(S): Grades 9-12 (combined) COMPOSITION OF TEAM: 2-3 students per team NUMBER OF TEAMS: Preliminary - Determined by your local MESA center Regional - NO regional event SPONSORS: University of Southern California MESA College Prep Fresno State MESA College Prep OVERVIEW: knowledge of collaborate us your way throu and plant cells science skills! host site.
-Advi their local MI 2021-2022, de designed for in the Attachmen A science journ surrounding th while complet single class per and evaluation e you interested in science and solving mysteries?
-Are you able to showcase you owledge of life science?
+LEVEL: High School (HS)

+DIVISION(S): Grades 9-12 (combined)

+COMPOSITION OF TEAM: 2-3 students per team

+NUMBER OF TEAMS: Preliminary - Determined by your local MESA center

+Regional - NO regional event

+SPONSORS: University of Southern California MESA College Prep

+Fresno State MESA College Prep

+OVERVIEW:

+Are you interested in science and solving mysteries?
+Are you able to showcase your knowledge of life science?
 This is your opportunity!
-Your team is invited to aborate using your knowledge of science to solve this new mystery working in way through the crime scene using your knowledge of punnett squares, blood plant cells including designing and constructing a DNA model that tests your ence skills!
-Participation logistics, limits, and competition facilities may vary b at site.
-Advisors and students are responsible for verifying this information with in local MESA center.
-This competition will be either in-person or virtual for 21-2022, depending on your local MESA center.
-These competition rules are igned for in-person events; recommendations for virtual events are provided Attachments/Appendix.
-MATERIALS: an electronic science journa nce Journal, electronic submissions will be required .
-Teams should use c portal/application such as Google Docs to keep and maintain a nal.
-Access and permission to the science journal is then given to staff and judges OR science journal is submitted electronically (e.g.,
+Your team is invited to collaborate using your knowledge of science to solve this new mystery working your way through the crime scene using your knowledge of punnett squares, blood, and plant cells including designing and constructing a DNA model that tests your science skills!
+Participation logistics, limits, and competition facilities may vary by host site.
+Advisors and students are responsible for verifying this information with their local MESA center.
+This competition will be either in-person or virtual for 2021-2022, depending on your local MESA center.
+These competition rules are designed for in-person events; recommendations for virtual events are provided in the Attachments/Appendix.